snotskie/ttrpg/md/index.md

     - *Non-violent Contest:* Attacker uses Stat other than Hurt.
 Defender uses same Stat as Attacker.
 - **Simultaneous Actions:** Several competing actions at once.
     1. *Group &amp; Roll:* Declare if you are grouping with others or Helping before you roll; if you Help you don't roll.
-    2. *Focal Action:* Highest roller drives Focal Action.
+    2. *Focal Action:* Highest roller directs Focal Action.
 This resolves first.
 GM resolves ties.
     3. *Side Actions:* Lowest roller above reacts first, then second-lowest, and so on.
 Can change action and reroll when reacting.
-If someone attacks you before you can act, your action is interrupted.
-You cannot attack someone who has already acted or already been attacked.
+If someone Attacks you before you can act, your action is interrupted.
+You cannot Attack someone who has already acted or already been Attacked.
 - **Endeavors:** Rounds of Simultaneous Actions racing to a goal.
-    1. *Focal Action Advantage Movement:* Highest roller when determining Focal Action moves equal to their roll.
+    1. *Focal Action Advantage Movement:* Whoever directs Focal Action moves equal to their roll.
 If tied, no one gets this movement.
     2. *Other Movements:* Succeed a Check or win a Contest to move according to Endeavor Movement Table.

 ### Tables